Blthrst/captchot/README.md

 ## I want to use Captchot!

-Catchot can serve as the basis for your implementation of any captcha bot.
+Captchot can serve as the basis for your implementation of any captcha bot.

 To start using the bot, just clone this repository via: